bhumukulraj-official/nest-lancer-ui/docs/02-dir-structure-details.md

 ##### Admin Components - Payments
 - **PaymentListAdmin.tsx**: Build admin payment list with payment management, filtering, and bulk operations using MUI DataGrid with payment data, status management, and admin actions
 - **PaymentDetailAdmin.tsx**: Create payment detail view with payment information, transaction details, and admin controls using MUI Tabs with payment details, transaction history, and admin actions
-- **RefundManager.tsx**: Implement refund management with refund processing, refund tracking, and refund history using MUI Card with refund controls, refund processing, and refund tracking
+- **RefundManager.tsx**: Implement refund request UI that submits to backend, with refund tracking and history display using MUI components
 - **PaymentAnalyticsAdmin.tsx**: Build payment analytics for admin with payment trends, revenue analysis, and financial reporting using Recharts with payment analytics, revenue charts, and financial metrics

 ##### Admin Components - Progress